The latest information on core aims to assist funded institutions in planning study programmes across individual funding years.

-Retention for traineeships is slightly different and further details may be found on GOV.UK.
+Retention for traineeships is slightly different and further details are available on GOV.UK.

 Defining achievement where the core aim is work experience

-There is no precise definition for achieving work experience, unlike with qualifications which are examined, or assessed through a portfolio.
+There is no precise definition for achieving work experience, unlike with qualifications that are examined or assessed through a portfolio.
 It is for institutions to determine whether or not the work experience aim has been achieved.
-Of primary importance is whether the objectives of the work experience placement have been met.
+The most important thing is whether the objectives of the work experience placement have been met.

-If the student attends for fewer than their planned hours of work experience, or leaves early, as long as they move into a positive destination which is defined as sustainable paid employment, FE/HE or an apprenticeship they have achieved the work experience core aim.
+If the student attends for fewer than their planned hours of work experience, or leaves early, as long as they move into a positive destination which is defined as sustainable paid employment, further/higher education or an apprenticeship they have achieved the work experience core aim.

-For information on recording work experience please refer to the ILR provider support manual.
+For information on recording work experience in the ILR please refer to the ILR provider support manual.